Paymo Logo

 There is a major shift in the way employees work.
 While working from the office, they’re clocked in, sit at their desks, and leave at an agreed time.
 It doesn’t matter how much the employee delivers but how much time they spend at the office.
 There is constant monitoring, and you know how much they can work.

-Instead of trying to track every minute of the workflows of your remote teams, learn from past projects and track the outcomes.
+Instead of trying to track every minute of your remote teams’ workflows, learn from past projects and focus on outcomes.
 This way, you can understand remote working issues and even make changes to address issues preventing staff from delivering their best work.

 4. Have designated communication channels